S3 method for sens_each

 if

-method will be arranged on a page withpatchwork::wrap_plots()
+TRUE, plots from thesens_eachmethod will be arranged on a page withpatchwork::wrap_plots(); see thencolargument.

 Details